ychanya/music_mixer/README.md

 * Tailwind CSS

 ## **How to Use**
-* Open index.html in your browser
+* Open project by Vscode

+* Install Live Server extention and click to Go Live to open project on browser

 * Drag an instrument image and drop it onto the record player